 The Carol Stream Fire District has been proudly protecting residents and businesses within its boundaries since 1947.
 Currently covering approximately 9 square miles, including most of the Village of Carol Stream and some unincorporated areas, the District serves approximately 41,000 people.
 With 3 stations located strategically within its boundaries, the District provides timely response to calls requiring fire suppression, emergency medical and technical rescue services, as well as hazardous material incidents.

-Emergency response personnel includes 45 firefighters, most who are also certified paramedics, and 9 contract paramedic firefighters.
+Emergency response personnel includes 60 personnel, including battalion chiefs, lieutenants, and firefighter/paramedics.
 Firefighters/paramedics are divided into 3 shifts (black, red and gold).
 Each shift rotates, working for 24 hours and off for 48 hours.
 Three Battalion Chiefs (BC), each assigned to a different shift, oversee daily operations.
-The Fire Chief and Deputy Chief work a traditional 40-hour work week and are responsible for business operations of the District, as well responding to emergencies as needed.
+The Fire Chief and Deputy Chief work a traditional 40-hour work week and are responsible for business operations of the District, as well responding to emergencies as needed 24/7.

-Located at Station 28, the business office is staffed by 2 full-time and 1 part-time administrative professionals.
+Located at Station 28, the business office is staffed by 1 full-time administrative manager, 1 full-time administrative assistant and 1 part-time administrative assistant.
 They are responsible for the administrative/business aspects of the District such as payroll, payables, and employee benefits.
 In addition, they are generally the first point of contact for the community for non-emergency inquiries.

-Carol Stream Fire District maintains an ISO (Insurance Services Office) rating of 2.
+Carol Stream Fire District received an ISO (Insurance Services Office) rating of 1.
 ISO collects information on a community's public fire protection and analyzes the data using its Fire Suppression Rating Schedule (FSRS).
 It then assigns a Public Protection Classification from 1 to 10, with 1 being the best.
-These ratings can be used to determine insurance rates for homeowners.
+These ratings can be used to determine insurance rates for local businesses.